CQRS: RSV for older adults vaccination programme

 Alert

-Since October 2024, EMIS has introduced an auto-filing feature for certain vaccinations.
-Pertussis in pregnant women is affected.
+Since October 2024, EMIS has introduced an auto-filing feature for certain vaccinations which may include RSV.
 Vaccinations administered elsewhere come into the system electronically with the same coding that would be used in general practice.
 The searches have been adapted to ignore any vaccinations given by external users.
-In October 2024 it is likely that Practices will encounter discrepancies between these PCIT searches and what CQRS reports.
-Until EMIS amend the CQRS extract searches, PCIT results will be lower but will ignore vaccinations that should not be claimed for.
+Since 2025 the GMS flag has been used to designate vaccinations administered in a practice under the GMS contract so it is important to make sure the GMS flag is used on all practice vaccinations to separate them from vaccinations given by a 3rd party provider.

 Info